-- The Informer informs the BooksProvider that the bookstore needs to purchase a specified stock of books. - Given a list of suppliers for the needed books, the BooksProvider requests the Consultant to suggest purchase conditions (number of stocks, purchase-money, etc) on the basis of past business. - Whether the Consultant has returned any advice or not, the BooksProvider gives the Negotiator the data about the supplier to negotiate with and the conditions to be negotiated; at the same time, it requests the negotiation to be started.
-The BooksProvider is then ready to take care of other requests that may come from the cooperating agents' roles. - The Negotiator negotiates via fax or e-mail (this is the case of the present scenario) and gets the best offer.
+- The Informer informs the BooksProvider that the bookstore needs to purchase a specified stock of books. - Given a list of suppliers for the needed books, the BooksProvider requests that the Consultant suggest purchase conditions (number of stocks, purchase money, etc.) on the basis of past business. - Whether the Consultant has returned any advice or not, the BooksProvider gives the Negotiator the data about the supplier with which to negotiate and the conditions to be negotiated; at the same time, it requests the negotiation to be started.
+The BooksProvider is then ready to take care of other requests that may come from the cooperating agents' roles.

+- The Negotiator negotiates via fax or e-mail (this is the case of the present scenario) and gets the best offer.
 It then returns it to the BooksProvider. - The BooksProvider establishes whether the offer is good enough or not, according to its budget and considerations such as the pricing of the book and the number of students that would then buy it.
-In this scenario we assume that the offer is good enough and so the BooksProvider proposes the OrderPlacer to buy the books.
-Therefore the BooksProvider is then ready to take care of other requests.

-• When the books are delivered a notification is then forwarded from the DeliveryNotifier to the BooksProvider.
+In this scenario, we assume that the offer is good enough and so the BooksProvider proposes that the OrderPlacer buys the books.
+Therefore, the BooksProvider is then ready to take care of other requests. - When the books are delivered, a notification is then forwarded from the DeliveryNotifier to the BooksProvider.